The Millenium Project

 One of the things which is always stressed in any showing of the Amway plan is how horrible it is to work for a boss, because you are just working to make the boss rich, not yourself.
 The Amway lifestyle removes this burden from you so that you are working to make yourself rich, not someone else.

 A shifty-eyed crookJay Van Andel died on December 7, 2004, leaving behind a fortune of $2.3 billion which was left over after a lifetime of bribing politicians and supporting crackpot political and religious causes.
 You can read the good news here.
 Van Andel made this money by being one of the founders of Amway.
 Remember that one of the quintessential attractions of the Amway business is that by being in the business you are going to make yourself rich, not some boss.
 I wonder how many Amway distributors managed to put together more than $2.3 billion.
 Not many, I would think, as this sort of money made Van Andel the 231st richest person in the world.
 The really strange thing is that he made all this money without recruiting, without showing the plan, and without working in The Business.
 He just sat back and skimmed off the cream that was a condensation of the destroyed dreams of countless people who had been lied to.
 I notice in the article that it said that his body would be available for viewing before the funeral.
-This was a good thing, as it would have allowed people who had had their lives destroyed by his work the opportunity to spit on his face and assure themselves that the bastard was really dead.
+This was a good thing, as it would have allowed people who had had their lives destroyed by his work the opportunity to spit and piss on his face and assure themselves that the bastard was really dead.

 I mentioned that Van Andel gave money to crackpot religious causes, and nothing could have fitted the description better than The Creation Research Society.
 This place says of itself that "The Creation Research Society is a professional organization of trained scientists and interested laypersons who are firmly committed to scientific special creation".
 When I read that I could not help but think of the Grand Academy of Lagado as described by Jonathon Swift in Gulliver's Travels.
 This was a place where scientists worked busily on such problems as extracting sunshine from cucumbers and recovering the original food from excrement.
 How much is this like the sort of research being carried out at The Van Andel Creation Research Center?
 You can get a free copy of Gulliver's Travels from Project Gutenberg, but I have extracted the relevant chapters and you can read them here.